Eggscantfly/RBX/Readme.md

 ---

-This project aims to fully decompile the original Robox executable into readable and rebuildable C/C++ source code.
+This project aims to fully decompile the original Robox executable into readable and rebuildable C source code.
 Everything here is for **preservation, documentation, and modding research** — no copyrighted assets or binaries are included.

 ---